pardot/api-docs/docs/index.md

 # Official Pardot API Documentation

-> **IMPORTANT: Support for passing credentials via querystring is deprecated and will return an error response.
-Please update your API client as soon as possible.**
+> **IMPORTANT: Support for passing credentials via querystring is deprecated and returns an error response.
+Please update your API client as soon as you can.**
 >
-> Refer to the [Using the API > Request Format](#using-the-api) section below for further details.
+> Refer to the [Using the API > Request Format](#using-the-api) section below for details.

 Welcome!
 All up-to-date documentation of Pardot's official API is housed here.
-A few things of note:
+A few things to note:

-* If you have a question about the API, feel free to [open a ticket](https://help.salesforce.com/articleView?id=000181929&type=1) with our Support team.
+* To get answers to your  questions about the API, you can open a ticket with our Support team: https://help.salesforce.com/articleView? id=000181929&type=1.
-* To report an inconsistency in the documentation, please [open an issue on GitHub](https://github.com/Pardot/api-docs/issues).
-[Pull requests](https://github.com/Pardot/api-docs/pulls) are welcome as well!
+* To report an inconsistency in the documentation, you can open an issue on GitHub: https://github.com/Pardot/api-docs/issues.
+Pull requests are welcome: https://github.com/Pardot/api-docs/pulls
-* If you've written your own library or wrapper for Pardot's API, submit a [pull request](https://github.com/Pardot/api-docs/pulls) updating the `index.md` file with a link to your repository, and we'll be glad to consider linking it up.
+* If you write your own library or wrapper for Pardot's API, you can submit a pull request  to https://github.com/Pardot/api-docs/pulls to update the `index.md` file with a link to your repository, and can consider linking it up.
 * For the latest information on updates to the API and related documentation, refer to the [Release Notes](kb/release-notes).

 ## Using the API

-The Pardot API allows your application to access current data within Pardot.
-Through the API, several common operations can be performed on Pardot objects.
-Operations include:
+The Pardot API lets your application access current data within Pardot.
+Through the API, you can perform several common operations on Pardot objects including the following:

 *   `create` -- Creates a new object with the specified parameters.
 *   `read` -- Retrieves information about the specified object.